Squarific/TMLanguage/README.md

 TMLanguage
 ==========

+You call the compiler by doing: ./Parsing SOURCEFILE OUTPUTDOT

 A program written in TML is converted to a turing machine.
 It can manipulate the head and read/write from it.
 By default a program rejects everything.